Welcome to the Diamond Dove Home Page.

 I have found that the parents that have abandoned their eggs will soon mate and lay another set.
 After one or two starts they will usually settle down and stay on their eggs throughout the incubation period - as long a food and water are available and they are not badly frightened or otherwise disturbed.

-The eggs will hatch in about 14 days.
+The first of the two eggs will hatch in about 14 days (13 to 15 days) and the second egg will hatch between 11 and 12 days.
 You will know when they have hatched because you will find broken egg shells hidden somewhere in the cage.
 It is then very important to see that the birds are not frightened as if they move around suddenly in the nest they may step on a baby and kill or maim them.
 Never pick up a parent bird at this stage to see the babies.
 After a week, the babies are much larger and much of the physical danger to them has passed.
 They will fly before two weeks and then the parents try to persuade the babies to feed on their own.
 Once the babies can peck their own seeds, they probably should be removed from the parents' cage.
 However, I have occasionally been able to leave babies in the parents' cage and I have even seen a baby bird sitting on the eggs with their mother.
 Recently we have had several babies stay in the cage with their parents until the next clutch hatched.
 You need to watch this situation carefully, though, as the parents may all of a sudden decide they have been around too long and attack them.

 A very small baby with it eyes still closed - notice the full crop